Events, News, and Highlights

 Youth Environmental Stewardship Program

 Runoff and sedimentation have been identified as major threats to coral reefs.
-The “Ridge to Reef” Eco Camp is an educational program which takes learners out into the field and help them understand the connection between land-based sources of pollution and coral reef health.
-During the week long Ridge to Reef experience, campers come to understand the connection between land-based sources of pollution and coral reef health.
-They visit watersheds, wetlands, and marine protected areas, and engage in hands-on activities and critical-thinking conversations with the camp leaders.
-Summer camps are held on Saipan, Tinian, and Rota, with support from the CNMI Coral Reef Initiative through funding from the National Oceanic and Atmospheric Administration.
+The “Ridge to Reef” Eco Camp is an educational program that takes learners into the field and helps them understand the connection between land-based sources of pollution and coral reef health.
+During the 3-day Ridge to Reef experience, campers understand the connection between land-based sources of pollution and coral reef health.
+They learn about watersheds, wetlands, and marine protected areas and engage in hands-on activities and critical-thinking conversations with presenters.
+The eco camps are held on Tinian and Rota, with support from the CNMI Coral Reef Initiative through National Oceanic and Atmospheric Administration funding.

 TINIAN RIDGE TO REEF ECO CAMP

-Students, and high school volunteer counselors participated in a series of half day activities to learn more about watersheds, and how our actions on land impact our oceans and reefs.
-Eco camp participants explored their watershed from ridge to reef through learning about agricultural best practices, hiking and exploring in a limestone forest, conducting a marine debris cleanup at Long Beach and learning about the detrimental impacts of marine debris, and finally spent a morning learning about our coral reefs and snorkeling at Tachonga Beach.
+The 6th-grade students of Tinian Elementary School participated in a series of half day activities to learn more about watersheds and how our actions on land impact our oceans and reefs.
+Eco camp participants explored their watershed from ridge to reef by learning about coral reefs, agricultural best practices, native species, the detrimental impacts of marine debris, hiking and exploring in a limestone forest, Marine monitoring, and snorkeling at Jones Beach.

 Rota ridge to reef eco caMP

-Students and community members participated in a series of half day activities to learn more about watersheds, and how our actions on land impact our oceans and reefs.
-Eco campers enjoyed four days of themed educational activities including snorkeling at Teteto Beach, coral reef and Micronesia Challenge presentations, a look at the Marianas Fruit Bat in Pali, a field trip to the Mariana Crow Recovery Project facility, and hiking through Rota’s streams where they learned about the ongoing conservation efforts.
+The 6th-grade students of Sinapalo Elementary School participated in a series of half day activities to learn more about how our actions on the land impact our oceans and coral reefs.
+Eco campers enjoyed three days of themed educational activities, including coral reef and watershed, Marine Protected Areas, Native and Invasive species, Endangered plants, a field trip to the Mariana Crow Recovery Project facility and the Coconut Rhinoceros Beetle Containment area, identifying native insects, and a Seabird colony watch at I’Chenchon Sanctuary.

 2018 is International year of the reef